Considered Harmful

 NIP-104

 NIP-104 is another proposal for private messages based on Signal’s Double Ratchet scheme.
-It is pretty complicated, but one of the main takeaways is better forward secrecy at the expense of not being able to read message on different clients (which is kinda weird in Nostr-land where that is a common feature).
-However, the scheme still does not address the metadata leaks when a sender first posts to a relay.
+It is pretty complicated, but one of the main takeaways is better forward secrecy at the expense of not being able to read message on different clients (which is kinda weird in nostr-land where that is a common feature).
+However, the scheme still does not address the network metadata leaks when a sender first posts to a relay.

 Store and Forward